 |Total Credit Hours||19-21|

-Students must complete two semesters of foreign language or Diverse Cultures courses and can fulfill this requirement by taking two foreign language courses, two UCCS approved Diverse Cultures courses, or one semester of foreign language and one semester of approved Diverse Cultures courses.
-The two semesters of foreign language can be from the same language or from two different languages.
+Students must complete two terms of second language or Diverse Cultures courses and can fulfill this requirement by taking two second language courses, two UCCS approved Diverse Cultures courses, or one term of second language and one term of approved Diverse Cultures courses.
+The two terms of a second language can be from the same language or from two different languages.
 These courses cannot also be used to fulfill any UCCS requirements.
-Students who have never studied a foreign language or who wish to pursue a new language must begin with level 1001.
-Students who wish to continue studying the same language begun in high school must complete the Foreign Language Placement Exam.
-On the basis of this exam, students will be placed in the appropriate language course.
-For further details on the placement exam in French, German and Spanish see the university section on Placement in Foreign Languages or visit the Department of Foreign Languages and Literature's website.
+Students who have never studied a second language or who wish to pursue a new language must begin with level 1001.
+Students who wish to continue studying the same language begun in high school must complete the Language Placement Exam.
+On the basis of this exam, students are placed in the appropriate language course.
+For further details on the placement exam in French, German and Spanish see the university section on Placement in Languages or visit the Department of Languages, Literatures and Cultures website.